 Linda Spinazzè / February 2015 – February 2016

 DiXit postdoctoral fellow

-Linda Spinazzè is currently working on the Letters of 1916 project as a DiXiT postdoctoral fellow < http://dixit.uni-koeln.de/ >.
-She is contributing to the second phase of the project which focuses on the publication and analysis of the digitised letters.
+Linda Spinazzè worked on the Letters of 1916 project as a DiXiT postdoctoral fellow < http://dixit.uni-koeln.de/ >.
+She contributed to the second phase of the project which focused on the publication and analysis of the digitised letters.

 After completing her first degree in Medieval Latin Literature, Linda developed a strong interest in Digital Humanities.
 She has collaborated as both a digital editor and as a technical assistant on two different projects, which involved in building literary archive for intertextual research in Latin literature.
 After gaining a second degree in Computer Science & Humanities, she obtained her PhD in Medieval and Classical Philology with an experimental dissertation on Elegies by Maximianus and investigating an alternative model of digital scholarly editing.
 She has recently been released the web-based user-oriented tool Cursus in Clausula < www.cursusinclausula.eu >.
 The opportunity to join and contribute to the Letters of 1916 project provides a new opportunity to put her skills to their best use in an international context and in a different disciplinary field.

 William Buck / November 2014 – April 2015

 William Buck was a Digital Repository of Ireland Postdoctoral Researcher working on the Letters of 1916 project.
 William’s primary role within the 1916 letters project team involved sourcing, proofing and adding historical context to letters, while utilising the digitisation tools and methods in order to create a complete digital collection of letters for the project.